-In response to Stratford District Council’s decision at Cabinet on 27th November 2017, to terminate the leisure agreement with the Greig Trustees, Alcester Town Council resolved to form a working group to discuss future options for the Greig Site.
+Timeline: In response to Stratford District Council’s decision at Cabinet on 27 November 2017 to terminate the leisure agreement with the Greig Trustees, Alcester Town Council resolved to form a working group to discuss future options for the Greig Site.

 December 2019- Alcester Town Council is delighted to hear that Stratford District Council (SDC) has won its court case to recover the Greig site.